deodandem/1134/content/docs/Schedule/_index.md

 <li> Read the rest of "Self Portrait in a Convex Mirror" (76-83).
 <li> Begin reading "An Octopus."
 Add to <span class="slack">#moore</span> an excerpt from the poem that stands out to you as either especially compelling or especially confusing; connect it to one of the terms we've covered last week.
 <li> In class, we'll continue talking about our affective responses to different parts of the poems and how the various terms covered last week can help us better understand these responses.
+<li> Some clarifications on the nature of the "ode" will be addressed today.
 </ul>

 Oct 9 - Marianne Moore, "An Octopus", T.S.
 Eliot, "The Three Voices of Poetry"
 <ul class="descript">
 <li> Finish "An Octopus."
 <li> Read the Eliot essay.
+<li> Read the <a href="/docs/markup">markup guide,</a> and apply it to a page of "The Three Voices."
+Post that page to <span class="slack">#rhetoric</span>.
-<li> See if you can identify instances of the first, second, and/or third voices in either Ashbery or Moore.
-Add to <span class="slack">#three-voices</span> a quote from the Eliot essay alongside a segment from either of the poems where you feel one of the three voices is particularly salient.
-Do this by 21:00.</ul>
+<li> In class we'll see if you can identify instances of the first, second, and/or third voices in either Ashbery or Moore.
+During class, add to <span class="slack">#three-voices</span> a quote from the Eliot essay alongside a segment from either of the poems where you feel one of the three voices is particularly salient.</ul>
 <br>

 {{< details "Discussion Board" open >}}